terastudio-org/FNF-TS-Engine/README.md

   <br>
 </h1>
 <h3 align="center">
-  <b>TS Engine is a heavily modified PJs fork, with lower-end devices and more customization in mind.</b>
+  <b>TS Engine is a heavily modified JS fork, with lower-end devices and more customization in mind.</b>
 </h3>